thomdec/scripts/README.md

         - The output name
     - Optional:
         - Region string as per bcftools: chr|chr:pos|chr:beg-end (vcfs need to be indexed with tabix or bcftools)
-        - Population file (Csv with id and population)
+        - Population file (csv with id and population)

 Output: